eeriemyxi/txt-lang-stats/README.md

 # txt-lang-stats
-This tool can generate language statistics automatically for a GitHub user.
+This tool can generate language statistics automatically for a GitHub user:

 The output looks like this: